aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram/ellipse/a/_index.md

 ---
 title: A
 second_title: Aspose.Diagram for .NET API Reference
-description: An x-coordinate of a point on the ellipse paired with the y-coordinate represented by the B element.
+description: An xcoordinate of a point on the ellipse paired with the ycoordinate represented by the B element.
 type: docs
 weight: 20
 url: /net/aspose.diagram/ellipse/a/